Earl of Castlemaine

-The title was limited to his male heirs by Barbara (i.e. as opposed, that is, to any later wife he might have) making it clear that the earldom was for his wife's services to the King and not his own.
+The title was limited to his male heirs by Barbara (i.e. as opposed, that is, to any later wife he might have), making it clear that the earldom was for his wife's services to the King, and not his own.
 As the only child officially fathered by the 1st Earl (which probably was not actually his) was female, the title became extinct on his death.

+The seat of the Palmer family is Dorney Court, Dorney, Buckinghamshire.